• Skip to main content

 how to improve pedal stroke

-Question: I got a pair of clipless pedals for Christmas and I’m having a terrible time learning to use them.
-When I stop, I still try to pull up to release like I did with toe clips.
+Question: I recently got my first pair of clipless pedals and I’m having a terrible time learning to use them.
+When I stop, I still try to pull up to release.
 That doesn’t work, and I end up flopped on my side.
 Any pointers? — Mary M.

 Coach Fred Matheny Replies: You’ll really like clipless pedals once you learn the “twist out” style of release.
 It will become a reflex.
 Then you’ll be able to get out quickly and cleanly, even in emergencies.